danielfrankcom/aws-advanced-jdbc-wrapper/README.md

 ### Modular Plugin Architecture

 The plugin-based design ensures applications only load the functionality they need, reducing dependencies and overhead.

+## Benefits for Aurora PostgreSQL, Aurora MySQL, and RDS

+### Faster Failover and Reduced Downtime

+For Aurora PostgreSQL, Aurora MySQL, and RDS Multi-AZ DB clusters, the driver significantly reduces connection recovery time during [database failovers](./docs/using-the-jdbc-driver/WhatIsFailover.md).
+By maintaining a real-time cache of cluster topology and bypassing DNS resolution delays, applications can reconnect to healthy database instances in seconds rather than minutes.

+### Enhanced Failure Detection

+The driver includes Enhanced Failure Monitoring (EFM) that proactively monitors database node health, detecting failures faster than traditional timeout-based approaches.
+This allows applications to respond to issues before they impact end users.

 ## Using the AWS JDBC Driver with...